garygr2002/Rebalance/README.md

 2. All account rows are a part of the most recently listed institution row
 3. All institution rows are a part of the most recently listed portfolio row

 The software assumes that "orphaned" rows (tickers, accounts or institutions with no parent) are errors, and reports these as such.
-If the value field of an account is specified, it should match the sum of the ticker rows of the account.
-If the value field of an institution is specified, it should match the sum of the account rows of the institution.
-If the value field of a portfolio is specified, it should match the sum of the institution rows of the portfolio.
+If a user specifies the value field for an account, he should match the sum of the ticker rows of the account.
+If a user specifies the value field of an institution, he should match the sum of the account rows of the institution.
+If a user specifies the value field of a portfolio, he should match the sum of the institution rows of the portfolio.
 The software will consider it an error if the value field in any row - if provided - does not match the sum of its children.

 The concatenation of the foreign key of a parent row, and the foreign key of a child row in the holding file should be unique.
 For portfolios, the unique combination would be a distinguished value concatenated with the portfolio mnemonic.
 For institutions, the unique combination would be the portfolio mnemonic concatenated with an institution mnemonic.
 For accounts, the unique combination would be the institution mnemonic concatenated with the account number.
 For tickers, the unique combination would be the account key (institution mnemonic/account number combination) concatenated with the ticker symbol.

-The portfolio mnemonic specified in a holding row must match a portfolio file row.
-The institution mnemonic/account number combination must match an account file row.
-The ticker symbol must match a ticker file row.
+The portfolio mnemonic specified in a holding row must match a [Portfolio File](#portfolio-file) row.
+The institution mnemonic/account number combination must match an [Account File](#account-file).
+The ticker symbol must match a [Ticker File](#ticker-file) row.
 The primary key for rows in the file is the ordinal number of the row.
 The following are the fields of a holding file row.

 ### Holding Type

 The holding type begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'A' (an account row), 'F' (a row for a fund available for rebalance), 'I' (an institution row), 'J' (a row for a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio row), 'Q', (a row for a single bond or stock), 'X' (a row for an exchange-trade fund).
-I hope the use of the line type is self-explanatory.
+I hope the use of the [Holding Type](#holding-type) is self-explanatory.

 ### Holding Foreign

 The foreign key begins in column 3, and may be 16 characters long.
 Its content is unconstrained as long as it references:

-1. A portfolio mnemonic (see [Portfolio File](#portfolio-file)) for rows with a 'P' line type
+1. A portfolio mnemonic (see [Portfolio File](#portfolio-file)) for rows with a 'P' [Holding Type](#holding-type)
-2. An institution mnemonic (see [Account File](#account-file)) for rows with an 'I' line type
+2. An institution mnemonic (see [Account File](#account-file)) for rows with an 'I' [Holding Type](#holding-type)
-3. An account number (see [Account File](#account-file)) for rows with an 'A' line type
+3. An account number (see [Account File](#account-file)) for rows with an 'A' [Holding Type](#holding-type)
-4. A ticker symbol (see [Ticker File](#ticker-file)) for rows with an 'F', 'J', 'Q' or 'X' line type
+4. A ticker symbol (see [Ticker File](#ticker-file)) for rows with an 'F', 'J', 'Q' or 'X' [Holding Type](#holding-type)

 ### Holding Name

 The holding name begins in column 20, and may be 42 characters long.
-Its content is unconstrained, but must match the portfolio name for rows with a 'P' line type, an account name for rows with an 'A' line type, or the ticker symbol for rows with an 'F, 'J', 'Q', or 'X' line type.
-Institution names (rows with an 'I' line type) are specified in this file, and nowhere else.
-These are therefore completely unconstrained, even if they are inconsistent between multiple occurrences in this same file, or the basis file.
+Its content is unconstrained, but must match the portfolio name for rows with a 'P' [Holding Type](#holding-type), an account name for rows with an 'A' [Holding Type](#holding-type), or the ticker symbol for rows with an 'F, 'J', 'Q', or 'X' [Holding Type](#holding-type).
+Institution names (rows with an 'I' [Holding Type](#holding-type)) are specified in this file, and nowhere else.
+These are therefore completely unconstrained, even if they are inconsistent between multiple occurrences in this same file, or the [Basis File](#basis-file).
 The software only uses this field for readability in its reports.

 ### Holding Shares

 The holding shares begins in column 63, and may be 18 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-If left blank, the software will attempt to infer the holding shares by dividing the holding value by the holding price, but only if both are specified and the holding price is not zero.
+If left blank, the software will attempt to infer the holding shares by dividing the [Holding Value](#holding-value) by the [Holding Price](#holding-price), but only if both are specified and the [Holding Price](#holding-price) is not zero.
 The holding shares only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the holding shares to calculate a holding value that was left blank, but for no other purpose.
+If not blank for 'A', 'I' or 'P' rows, the software may use the holding shares to calculate a [Holding Value](#holding-value) that was left blank, but for no other purpose.

 ### Holding Price

 The holding price begins in column 82, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the holding price by dividing the holding value by the holding shares, but only if both are specified and the holding shares is not zero.
+If left blank, the software will attempt to infer the holding price by dividing the [Holding Value](#holding-value) by the [Holding Shares](#holding-shares), but only if both are specified and the [Holding Shares](#holding-shares) is not zero.
 The holding price only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the holding price to calculate a holding value that was left blank, but for no other purpose. <i>Holding price is a currency field with no currency indicator.</i>
+If not blank for 'A', 'I' or 'P' rows, the software may use the holding price to calculate a [Holding Value](#holding-value) that was left blank, but for no other purpose. <i>Holding price is a currency field with no currency indicator.</i>

 ### Holding Value

 The holding value begins in column 101, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the holding value by multiplying the holding shares by the holding price, but only if both are specified. <i>Holding value is a currency field with no currency indicator.</i> If specified, the holding value must:
+If left blank, the software will attempt to infer the holding value by multiplying the [Holding Shares](#holding-shares) by the [Holding Price](#holding-price), but only if both are specified. <i>Holding value is a currency field with no currency indicator.</i> If specified, the holding value must:

 1. For 'A' rows, match the sum of all 'F', 'J', 'Q' and 'X' rows given as children
 2. For 'I' rows, match the sum of all 'A' rows given as children